 Ukraine: Risk Assessment

-Due to the ongoing political unrest and annexation of Crimea by Russia, the information on these pages may not reflect current conditions in the country.
+Due to the ongoing political unrest and current military action by Russia, the information on these pages may not reflect current conditions in the country.

 Country Risk Rating

 - Association and Free Trade Agreement with the European Union (2016), enabling a reorientation of foreign trade

 - Significant potential in agriculture, with 55% of arable land (wheat, maize, barley, rapeseed, sunflower, beet, soybeans), and in metallurgy (iron)

 - Skilled and low-cost labor force